 See the Difference

 There's always something happening in our classrooms!
 Whether it be preparing the class snack with a Practical Life "work" or tending the Class Garden, our students are always on the go.
-Our Montessori environments have been thoughtfully prepared to drive every student's innate passion so they continue to cultivate their own educational path, while setting them up with skills they will use the rest of their life.
+Our Montessori environments have been thoughtfully prepared to drive every student's innate passion for learning so they continue to cultivate their own educational path, while setting them up with skills they will use the rest of their life.
 Rather than memorize facts and answers, our students use all of their senses to comprehend concepts that set the foundation for a deeper level of learning.
 We invite you to explore the differences and benefits of a Montessori education with the videos and information below:

 More on Montessori